In this video you'll learn:

-JK: If you go to top class tennis – you watch Roger Federer and Rafael Nadal play with each other – the better man wins, in the sense the better man who has more winners in the tennis match.
-However, if amateurs like us and if the broad audience like us plays tennis, it’s not necessarily who has the best winners and the best serve and the best returns who wins the match, but the one who makes less mistakes.
+Joachim Klement: If you go to top-class tennis – you watch Roger Federer and Rafael Nadal play with each other – the better man wins, in the sense the better man who has more winners in the tennis match.
+However, if amateurs like us and if the broad audience like us plays tennis, it’s not necessarily who has the best winners and the best serve and the best returns who wins the match, but the one who makes fewer mistakes.

 And the same thing is true for investing; if you go to the absolute elite level of hedge fund managers and top fund managers, there it is about finding the best stocks, picking the winners, but for most of us we can actually improve our performance much more if we just avoid the worst mistakes that cost us a lot of money.

-Well, the problem with both of these things is that on the one hand it increases trading costs, because you have to pay commission – even in our twenty-first century world these commissions are very low, they still add up.
+Well, the problem with both of these things is that on the one hand, it increases trading costs, because you have to pay the commission – even in our twenty-first-century world these commissions are very low, they still add up.
 But also, we tend to actually sell the wrong stocks at the wrong time, mainly, take profits too soon and don’t let our winners run, and at the same time, don’t buy into the right stocks afterwards.

 So, returning to that tennis analogy, don’t try to play amazing cross-court winners.
 Focus instead on avoiding mistakes.
 And, perhaps most importantly, why not hire yourself a coach?